 The Coherence cache name is the name that you would normally put into a call to CacheFactory.getCache(name).
 You have the benefits of Coherence's distributed/serialized caching.
 If you require more control over the Coherence cache whilst using it with DataNucleus, you can just access the cache directly via

+'''

+JPADataStoreCache cache = (JPADataStoreCache)emf.getCache();

-''' DataStoreCache cache = pmf.getDataStoreCache(); NamedCache tangosolCache = ((TangosolLevel2Cache).getTangosolCache(); '''
+NamedCache tangosolCache = ((TangosolLevel2Cache)cache.getLevel2Cache

+()).getTangosolCache();

+'''